RyanCopley/gocat/spec.md

        - Print the footer delimiter.
 4. **Duplication Avoidance:**
    - Maintain a set of processed file paths to avoid duplicates.
+5. **Exclusion Checks:**
+   - Prior to processing a file, check its relative path against the glob patterns provided via the `-exclude-files` flag.
+   - For Go files, extract the package declaration and skip processing if it matches any package name provided via the `-exclude-packages` flag.

 #### 7.2.2 Split Command Algorithm